h4rvey-g/Note-Blog/content/USMLE/Infective disease/Genital ulcers.md

 ![[Pasted image 20231222112630.png|Pasted image 20231222112630.png]]

 >[!tip]
->HSV has systemic symptoms, but this is uncommon in chancroid!
+>- HSV has systemic symptoms, but this is uncommon in chancroid!
+>- <span style="background:rgba(240, 200, 0, 0.2)">Lymphogranuloma venereum has painless genital ulcer, but has painful, fluctuant lymph nodes (buboes)</span>